Christianne Aussant talks about two important certifications in the sustainable design space and why carbon is THE metric that matters.

 Although challenging, Canada’s drive to net zero will be a wild ride.
 Certification programs, incentives, energy codes, and regulations will pave the way for our industry to make a meaningful contribution to emissions reductions.
 And as consultants in the sustainable buildings realm, we get to hold on, climb to the fore, and lead the charge.
 Let’s do this!

-Christianne Aussant leads our Ottawa team.
-Consulting on sustainability and energy efficiency opportunities across a variety of built environments, she is a trusted resource for local and national clients.
+Christianne Aussant consulted on sustainability and energy efficiency opportunities across a variety of built environments.